baole444/TheCellBeyond/README.md

 ## Current work:
 - [X] Project system.
 - [ ] Add a way to save a project.
+- [ ] Extend the Project system to cover animation and sound effects.
 - [ ] Dynamically loaded assets.